dell/dellemc-openmanage-ansible-modules/docs/modules/redfish_firmware_rollback.rst

 ----------

   name (True, str, None)
-    Name or regular expression of the component to match and is case-sensitive.
+    The name or regular expression of the component to match and is case-sensitive.

   reboot (optional, bool, True)
     Reboot the server to apply the previous version of the firmware.

-    ``true``, reboots the server to rollback the firmware to available version.
+    ``true`` reboots the server to rollback the firmware to the available version.

     ``false`` schedules the rollback of firmware until the next restart.

-    When *reboot* is ``false`` some components will update immediately and the module will wait for the server to come up.
+    When *reboot* is ``false``, some components update immediately, and the server may reboot.
+So, the module must wait till the server is accessible.

   reboot_timeout (optional, int, 900)
-    Time in seconds to wait for the server to reboot.
+    Wait time in seconds.
+The module waits for this duration till the server reboots.

   baseuri (True, str, None)